opencog/opencog/opencog/benchmark/module/README.md

 where OPTION is 'single', 'concurrent', or 'reset', COUNT is an integer number of nodes, and THREADS is an integer number of threads.

+The nodes are of type ConceptNode, and the links are of type AsymmetricHebbianLink.

 - If no arguments are specified, defaults to:

 ```